cvbarros/terraform-provider-teamcity/website/r/build_config.html.md

 * `id`: The auto-generated ID of the build configuration.

 ## Import
-Projects can be imported using their ID, e.g.
+Build Configurations can be imported using their ID, e.g.

 ```
 $ terraform import teamcity_build_config.teamcity_build_config MyProject_BuildRelease